 What is non-melanoma skin cancer?

-Non-melanoma skin cancers are the most common cancers in Australia, however most are not life-threatening.
+Non-melanoma skin cancers, now called keratinoctye cancers, are the most common cancers in Australia, however most are not life-threatening.

 There are two main types: basal cell carcinoma (BCC) and squamous cell carcinoma (SCC).